starlegendary/Mazer/README.md

 # Feature Implemented:

 * Generation of random game sets or events:
-Random events may occur which can affect the player’s status.
-For example : items/ NPCs in different room and the effect of items
+Random items are placed in each room and random door values(reduce the HP of player) are marked in each room.
+Relevant function: random_item(int) , add_door(rooms& ,int), setup_doors_items(vector<vector<rooms>>&,int).

 * Data structures for storing game status:
 Storing the status of the map, the positions, HP value, damage, items and other data of the player and monster.

 * Dynamic memory management:
 For each round,  the status of the map, the positions, HP value, damage, items and other data of the player and monster keeps updating.

 * File input/output (e.g., for loading/saving game status):
-If random events occur, the game will load the file which stored the data of these events.
-The game progress can be saved in a file.
+If items are used, the game will load the file which stored the function of controlling items.

 * Program codes in multiple files:
-The main file is responsible for controlling events, management of user input and output of the game.
-The events in the game are clustered in isolated files.
-Also, the status should be stored in another file so that they can be called when needed.
+The main file is responsible for controlling game, management of user input and output of the game.
+How to use items, fighting process with monster and the movement of player in the game are clustered in isolated files.

 * Proper indentation and naming styles
 * In-code documentation